 Any recipe that contains eggs or dairy should be refrigerated as soon as it is cooled to room temperature.

 - Refrigerate it for up to two days

 Can I use evaporated milk?

-For a smooth and creamy texture to this egg custard pie, you can substitute regular milk for any of the following.
+For a smooth and creamy texture, you can substitute regular milk for any of the following.